Toned, sculpted abs may seem like a pipe dream, but with the right ab exercises for women, your dreams can come true!

 Complete at least three sets of the exercise.

 Traditional sit-ups are the most common ab exercise for women.
-They can be more effective than you think for your upper and lower abs when you use proper form.
+They can be more effective than you think for your upper and lower abs when you use the proper form.
 Lie on the ground and keep your hands on your chest or shoulders.

 Slowly lift up your upper body as far as you can, keeping your feet flat on the ground.
 Do traditional sit-ups for 1-2 minutes, rest, and repeat or move on to another ab exercise.